ahsan002/pse/README.md

 **Program2**  adds flask library and  displays  the JSON results on a web browser.
 It takes querystring parameters to display results.As the result can be called via an API we can exploit it further to display the results as we like (i.e on maps or on Web Interface )

+**simpleProgram3** I did this as I was not too happy on how I was calculating the distances of food trucks from the input locations.I have left the other 2 programs in repo to discuss on my approach and how I ended with third program.
+If I have to choose one program to demo I will be choosing simpleprogram3.

 ## Program1 -simpleProgram1